 Foster Care to Success, a national non-profit organization, provides administrative services for the tuition waiver program.
-In order to apply, youth must go to www.statevoucher.org and complete the online application.
+In order to apply, youth must go to http://www.fc2sprograms.org/missouri/ and complete the online application.
 Older Youth Transition Specialists will verify eligibility once application is made.
-The Missouri Department of Higher Education will approve applications based on the priority criteria.
+The Missouri Department of Higher Education will approve applications based on the priority criteria, however all youth eligible per the statute requirements are encouraged to apply.
 Youth eligible and accepted will be notified as funding is available on behalf of MDHE.

 Foster Care to Success will process the applications once accepted by reviewing the applicants’ transcripts to determine academic standing, confirming the applicants’ tuition and fees with the college or university, and working with students to develop a community service action plan that will be verifiable and outcome based.

 Youth who meet the eligibility criteria are encouraged to make application.

 MDHE has established the following types of community service and public internships that youth may participate in to meet this requirement:

 - Volunteering with a non-profit community service organization